seungrye/seungrye.github.io/content/posts/2019-06-16-udp-socket-connection-missed-buffer.md

 As you can see, I got only half of buffer compare to original sent buffer. ( Where is the `WORLD` string?? :$ ) Of course, I set receiving buffer size to very small. but I read buffer repeatedly.
-And still, got only fist small buffer of string.
+And still, got only first small buffer of string.

 So, why is it??